godotengine/godot-docs/classes/class_bakedlightmap.rst

 | *Getter*  | get_bake_quality()      |
 +-----------+-------------------------+

-Determines the amount of samples per texel used in indrect light baking.
+Determines the amount of samples per texel used in indirect light baking.
 The amount of samples for each quality level can be configured in the project settings.

 ----